publicissapient-france/e-footprint/README.md

     pip install efootprint

-You can then run the [quickstart](quickstart.py) script to familiarize yourself with the object logic and generate an object relationship graph and a calculation graph as HTML files in the current folder.
+You can then run the [quickstart jupyter notebook](quickstart.ipynb) to familiarize yourself with the object logic and generate an object relationship graph and a calculation graph as HTML files in the current folder.

 <figure>
     <img src="images/obj_relationships_graph_example.png" width="550" alt="object relationships graph">
-    <figcaption>Object relationships graph: usage pattern in wheat, user journey in gold, user journey steps in khaki, hardware in darkred, and service in blue</figcaption>
+    <figcaption>Object relationships graph: usage pattern in purple, user journey and user journey steps in gold, hardware in red, and service in blue</figcaption>
 </figure>

 <figure>